 Sole traders can also get public liability insurance, and you can find out more in our guide to business insurance for sole traders.

-No matter what industry you work in, you can easily make it your business to get covered in the event of a public liability claim.
+No matter what industry you work in, it’s easy to get covered in the event of a public liability claim.
 To protect all you’ve worked for, compare business insurance and get a free quote through us.

-3. Queensland Government: Business Queensland – Insurance.
-Last updated July 2018.
-Accessed April 2020.
+3. Queensland Government: Business Queensland – Business insurance.
+Accessed November 2021.

 Getting business cover can be simple!
 Review your options in minutes.